tzachar/local-highlight.nvim/README.md

 # How the Plugin Works

-`local-highlight` will attach to a buffer and register an autocommand for the `CursorHold` event.
-Once the event fires, `local-highlight` will grab the word under the cursor and will highlight all of the usages of the same word in the visible lines of the buffer.
+`local-highlight` will attach to a buffer and register an autocommand for the `CursorMoved` event.
+Once the event fires, and after `debounce_timeout` milliseconds, `local-highlight` will grab the word under the cursor and will highlight all of the usages of the same word in the visible lines of the buffer.

-One implication of using `CursorHold` is that interactivity depends on `updatetime`, which is 4000 by default.
-A good advice is to set it to something more reasonable, like 100, to get good interactivity.

 # Setup